New Hampshire Digital Government Summit 2025 Banner

 A message from our Keynote Speaker

-I am really excited the Digital Government Summit will come back to New Hampshire in June!
-Our first event last year was a big success as we saw a great appetite from the IT community for a platform like this to collaborate.
-Getting state and local government tech leaders together in one place, alongside our industry partners, gives us a chance to facilitate a timely and relevant exchange of ideas.
-I hope to see you there on June 4th!
+I'm really excited the Digital Government Summit is returning to New Hampshire!
+Each year, attendance has been steadily growing, and our goal is to make this the biggest yet.
+There’s a strong appetite within the IT community for a collaborative platform like this.
+Bringing state and local government tech leaders together with our industry partners creates an incredible opportunity for a timely and relevant exchange of ideas.
+I hope to see you there!

 – Denis Goulet, Commissioner/Chief Information Officer, Department of Information Technology, State of New Hampshire